canonical/certification-docs/Policy_Guide.rst

 Thus, if a Server Line has 10 Models, and the Vendor sells 1 (one) model of 100Gb Network Controller, once that controller has been validated in Model 1, it will also be automatically conisidered certified for Models 2 - 10.

+This does not apply to Blade systems.
+A PCIe card tested in a rack or tower server chassis does not remove the need to test a Mezzanine card with the same chipset in a Blade or Compute Sled style system.

 Display of Status of Vendor Approved Options
 ''''''''''''''''''''''''''''''''''''''''''''